ponylang/rfcs/text/0000-recover-with-receiver.md

 The capability of the new binding will depend on the capability of the expression.
 If it is a unique capability, `iso` or `trn`, then the resulting capability will be the strongest aliasable type: `ref`.
 If it is any self-aliasing capability `k`, then the resulting capability will be `k`.
-Acknowledging that there may be better choices available, at this time `iso^` or `trn^` will take the capability `ref` and act identically to their non-ephemeral counterparts.
-Any variables syntactically present in the receiver expression are considered in-use for the duration of the block and cannot be consumed or re-assigned.
+Acknowledging that there might be better choices available, at this time `iso^` or `trn^` will take the capability `ref` and act identically to their non-ephemeral counterparts.

-The body of the recover expression will be type-checked similarly to how recover blocks are checked today, with two exceptions.
-The block will have a capability associated with it, and instead of restricting to sendable variable usage, they are restricted to capabilities which are safe-to-write.
+To soundly access the outside environment, we must use a few provisions:
+* As in any recover block, the outside environment can be accessed only via sendables
+* All variables which were used in the receiver of the block are considered in-use (and cannot be consumed)
+* To prevent invalidation, the outside environment should be accessed only immutably (though this condition can be loosened for provably disjoint references).
+  This does not prevent consuming `iso` variables to move into the recover block, as they are always disjoint from the receiver.

-In practice, the only special case here is writing `trn` to `trn.
-The result of the recover block will be adapted in the the viewpoint of the recover block.
-This subsumes the existing conditions of being either unused or safe to extract.
+The value which is returned will be viewpoint-adapted according to the capability of the receiver.
+This subsumes the existing conditions for the returns of automatic receiver recovery.

-If the receiver capability is not a unique cap (`iso` or `trn`), then this environment is always treated as `ref` and there are no restrictions on used or returned variables.

 For a method call to a `ref` method, it is treated as being wrapped in an implicit receiver recovery block.
 That is, `x.f(y, z)` can be de-sugared to `x.recover x.f(y, z) end`, using the shorthand syntax above.